wolfgangwiedervorname/wolfgangwiedervorname_dot_de/content/posts/240703_eurobike_part_I/index.md

 The seat is a rebranded Urban Ikki, something that I expect will stay the status quo for a bit.
 Action felt decent on the 3D-printed prototype, which leaves me very optimistic about the production version.
 In terms of accessories they were showing off two trunkbags, a stylish handbag type with roll closure that kinda looks like a paper bag, and a backpack that snaps into the top of the rack, somewhat like the Atranvelo Metro Messenger.
 Even being under the new brand, I expect these to be compatible with regular Snap-it 2.0 racks.
-![The Carl&Marta Logo above a mannequin, it kinda looks like a geometric rose.](images/carlundmartha4.jpg) I think the logo kinda looks like the [Carpenter Brut](https://carpenterbrut.bandcamp.com) one.
+![The Carl&Marta Logo above a mannequin, it kinda looks like a geometric rose.](images/carlundmartha4.jpg) I think the Carl&Marta logo kinda looks like the [Carpenter Brut](https://carpenterbrut.bandcamp.com) one.
+Carpenter&Marta?

 It's definitely going to be an uphill battle for Racktime and AVS to get even with MIK, one which will be fought in the fields of OEM spec.
 Besides pricing and licensing fees I can imagine that the size and supply of the accessories ecosystem may ultimately tip the scales.
 Decisively?
 Unlikely.
 Within the Non-HD space there are 6 or more systems already existing in parallel already, so I expect things to stay heterogenous.